BeIN media group CEO charged in corruption probe in France

-The chief executive officer of media group beIN was handed preliminary charges of corruption as part of an investigation into the bidding process for the 2019 track world championships in Qatar, a judicial official said Wednesday.
+The chief executive officer of media group beIN was handed preliminary charges of corruption as part of an investigation into the bidding process for the 2017 and 2019 track world championships, a judicial official said Wednesday.

+The official spoke on condition of anonymity because the case is ongoing.

-A close ally of Paris Saint-Germain president and beIN chairman Nasser Al-Khelaifi, Al-Obaidly is also a board member of the French soccer club.
+A close ally of Paris Saint-Germain president and beIN chairman Nasser Al-Khelaifi, Al-Obaidly is also a board member of the French football club.
 He denies any wrongdoing.

 “I voluntarily attended an appointed meeting as part of a preliminary investigation,” Al-Obaidly said in a statement.
 “The allegations raised are not only utterly baseless and unsubstantiated, but they have been – quite remarkably – leaked to the media.
 For the avoidance of any doubt whatsoever, the allegations are completely and categorically denied and will be vehemently challenged using the full force of the law.”